sapph2c/sapph2c/README.md

 ## Hi!

 I am a second-year BS/MS student at Rochester Institute of Technology.
-I am majoring in Computing Security and have a passion for homellabbing, software engineering, and DevOps.
+I am majoring in Computing Security and have a passion for homelabbing, software engineering, and DevOps.

 ## Links